-The final step of the process was to develop 2020 Projects that would move San Mateo County closer to fulfilling the new Community Aspirations.
-The committee brainstormed a draft list of projects based on its interviews and research.
-In April, the committee drafted one paragraph descriptions of the proposed projects for the Commission and then circulated them for feedback.
+The final step of both the 2020 and 2021 processes was to develop Projects that could move San Mateo County closer to fulfilling the JJDPC's Community Aspirations.
+The committee at both points brainstormed a draft list of projects based on its interviews and research.

+In April 2020, the committee drafted one paragraph descriptions of the proposed projects for the Commission and then circulated them for feedback.
 The committee also decided to use a rank choice voting system at the April Commission meeting in order to decide which projects to pursue first.
 At that meeting, two additional projects were added to the list.
 Rank choice voting at the meeting determined the priority of projects and who would be assigned to each.